 This draft Recommendation specifies the functional architecture of NGN evolution for support network and cloud interworking, which defines the functional entities (FEs), the reference points between different functional entities, the service procedures and security considerations about NGN evolution for support network and cloud interworking.

-The scenarios, requirements and capabilities of NGN evolution for support network and cloud interworking has been proposed in Y.NGNe-NCI-reqts.
-This draft Recommendation builds on those published Recommendations and ongoing Recommendations such as [ITU-T Y.2301] and [ITU-T Y.2302].
+The scenarios, requirements and capabilities of NGN evolution for support network and cloud interworking has been proposed in ITU-T Y.2347.
+This draft Recommendation also builds on published Recommendations [ITU-T Y.2301] and [ITU-T Y.2302].

 References